LainForge/LainForge.github.io/src/content/blog/ai-breakthrough.md

 However, the board members of OpenAI have been known to be more conservative and they have been known to be more focused on the safety aspect of AI.

-So when Sam was fired, people started to wonder if the board members have decided to take a more conservative approach and they have decided to slow down the development of AI possibly because they realised *Sam was getting too close to AGI.* And they didn't have any plans to safeguard the world from the potential dangers of AGI.
+So when Sam was fired, people started to wonder if the board members had decided to take a more conservative approach and they have decided to slow down the development of AI possibly because they realized *Sam was getting too close to AGI.* And they didn't have any plans to safeguard the world from the potential dangers of AGI.

 This became even more suspicious when the new CEO hired by the board members, Emmett Shear, was known to be a very conservative person and he was known to be very vocal about the dangers of AGI and how we should slow down the development of AI.